 Please sign exactly as name appears hereon.
-When shares are held by joint tenants, both should sign.
-When signing as an attorney, executor, administrator, trustee or guardian, give full title as such.
-If a corporation, sign in full corporate name by president or other authorized officer.
-If a partnership, sign in partnership name by authorized person.
+When must be completed for your instructions to be executed. shares are held by joint tenants, both should sign.
+When signing as corporate name by president or other authorized officer.
+If a partner •

-Signature:

-Date:

-Signature:

-Date:
+Signature: Signature: Date:

+22